 |

-Best known for playing Chandler Bing on the popular TV show Friends, Matthew Perry is an award-winning American-Canadian actor.
-With a career spanning decades, the comedian appears in numerous television shows and movies, including The Odd Couple, The Whole Nine Yards and Almost.
+Best known for playing Chandler Bing on the popular TV show Friends, Matthew Perry was an award-winning American-Canadian actor.
+With a career spanning decades, the comedian appeared in numerous television shows and movies, including The Odd Couple, The Whole Nine Yards, and Almost.

-However, for as long as he’s been working in Hollywood, the actor has been battling drug and alcohol addiction.
+During this time, the actor also battled drug and alcohol addiction.
 The Matthew Perry People interview, along with the best-selling memoir he released in October of 2022, shed some light on the struggles the comedian has faced while battling addiction and how he overcame those challenges.

 The Matthew Perry People Interview Offers a Candid Look at Long-Term Addiction Struggles